 Forage Edible Weeds in Your Backyard

 Learn all there is to know about the plants that grow naturally all around us and close to home.
-They are strong, useful, healing, and resilient.
+They are strong, useful, and resilient.

 I was wondering if you could answer a question Im having a hard time finding the answer too?
 I’m currently renting and have been here for little over a year now.
 My family doesn’t use any chemicals to keep bugs away or weed killers but were not sure if the family before us did or not and the landlord doesn’t know either.
 Do you think if they did would a year be long enough for the plants to be safe to harvest for tincture, extracts, salves, and teas?